jdrichardsappacad/react-2021/week-14/practices/01-functional-component-jsx/README.md

 Wrap a `span` tag around the two separate pokeCharacteristics.
 Inside the first span make the background color black and the text white.
 Inside the second span make the background color green and the text yellow using hex.

+## Phase 5: Add a Background Image Using External CSS

 Let's add a background image to our page by using external CSS Create a file called `App.css`